ChelseaYang1130/MFIN7036-Group-Project/group-FINIX_02_blog-post-Data preprocessing (By Group FINIX).md

 > [!NOTE]
 >
 > We guess that happens because there is a particularly large post with numerous comments, exceeding the package size limit for API responses.
 Therefore, we added sleep() function to pass the restriction period triggered by the `try-except`block.
-Plus, we might adjust `limit` term according to our requirements
+Plus, we might adjust `limit` term according to our requirements.